rmortal/candidate-compatibility/README.md

 - Scores are weighted equally accross 4 attributes (e.g., 0.25 for Intelligence, 0.25 for Strength, etc).

 # Implementation
-Application was build as a MVP RESTful API using Golang with a single endpoint.
+Application was built as a MVP RESTful API using Golang with a single endpoint.

 # Build Information
 🚨 These instuctions are based on a OSX workstation using [homebrew](https://brew.sh/).
 If you already have docker installed you may need to check if the service is running before the `docker build` step